All The Molds

 “Let God do it” is not a good strategy.

 People get along and work together best when they share core values.
 These values are tent pegs for the soul and they are hammered home from an early age.
 They keep us steady.

 Circumcision was a core value for Moses but when he married Zipporah, he forgot to mention it.
 It didn’t, however, go away.
 You can repress a core value in the short term but eventually it comes to the surface.

-Moses rediscovered this particular value on the road back to Egypt and Zipporah was the one who handled this nasty job and she wasn’t happy about it.
+Moses rediscovered this particular value on the road back to Egypt and Zipporah was the one who handled this nasty job.
+She wasn’t happy about it.

-This particular value was instituted by God and it was seen to religiously, ceremoniously, with great devotion.
+This particular value was instituted by God and it was seen to religiously and ceremoniously, with great devotion.
 It wasn’t something to wave off.